 The CiteScore calculation is:

-Number of all citations recorded in Scopus in one year to content published in Journal X in the last three years, divided by the total number of items published in Journal X in the previous three years.
+Number of all citations recorded in Scopus in one year to content published in Journal X in the last four years, divided by the total number of items published in Journal X in the previous four years.

 CiteScore suffers from some of the same problems as Impact factor; namely that it isn’t comparable across disciplines and it is a mean calculated from a skewed distribution.